Guest Services FAQs

 Picnic Tables are available in shaded areas of the parking lot.
 Outdoor food and drinks are not allowed in the Cafe to allow space for customers – thank you for cooperating.

-The Museum offers the rental of its facilities special events like weddings, Bar Mitzvahs, Bat Mitzvahs, family reunions, anniversary parties, corporate parties, trade shows and conferences.
+High Desert Museum offers the rental of its facilities special events like weddings, Bar Mitzvahs, Bat Mitzvahs, family reunions, anniversary parties, corporate parties, trade shows and conferences.
 You may reserve all or part of the Museum for your event, and even add a special visit by one of our wildlife residents.
 Learn more about renting the High Desert Museum for weddings and special events.

-The High Desert Museum offers two classrooms for rent - perfect for art classes, workshops and more!
-Contact us for rental rates or visit Calendar/Activities to find out about upcoming events.
+The High Desert Museum offers two classrooms for rent – perfect for art classes, workshops and more!
+Contact us for rental rates or visit our calendar to find out about upcoming events.

-The Museum's Rimrock Cafe offers a variety of food and beverages, with indoor and patio seating (during spring and summer months).
-The Silver Sage Trading Store is open from one hour after the Museum opens until close.
-Admission to the Cafe and Store is always free.
+The Museum’s Rimrock Cafe offers a variety of food and beverages, with indoor and patio seating (during spring and summer months).
+Our wonderful gift shop, Silver Sage Trading, is open from one hour after the Museum opens until close.
+Admission to the cafe and store is always free.

 Strollers are complimentary at Admissions.

 Pets are not allowed within the Museum grounds, for their safety and that of our animals.
 Service animals are the only animals permitted within the grounds.
 During the summer months, the Museum offers airline-style crates where your dog can relax and cool off in the parking and picnic area.
-Water is available - be sure to bring a bowl.
-Ask for a crate key at Admissions.
-Please note that Museum personnel do not monitor the crates - your dog is your responsibility.
+Water is available – be sure to bring a bowl.
+Contact Admissions for a crate key and lock to secure your pet.
+Please note that Museum personnel do not monitor the crates – your dog is your responsibility.

 Please don’t approach the chipmunks and squirrels on the grounds or offer them food.
 They are wild animals and could bite.
 Please monitor your children around them.